hkellaway/HNKGooglePlacesAutocomplete/README.md

 ## Background

-HNKGooglePlacesAutocomplete was inspired by [SPGooglePlacesAutocomplete] with the intention of modernizing the implementation.
+HNKGooglePlacesAutocomplete was inspired by [SPGooglePlacesAutocomplete](https://github.com/spoletto/SPGooglePlacesAutocomplete) with the intention of modernizing the implementation.
 HNKGooglePlacesAutocomplete encapsulates the same core functionality - Google autocomplete suggestions and Google Place-to-CLPlacemark translation - with a more layered and pod-first approach.

 Improvements include:
 - Use of modern, vetted pods (AFNetworking, Mantle)
 - Core functionality is useable without requiring the CoreLocation framework
 - Code is well-tested using Kiwi
+- Example project does not use the deprecated UISearchDisplayController
 - Designed with Cocoapods in mind

 ## Communication